 5. Create your own custom icon story

 If you’re struggling to think of a creative poster idea, don’t worry icons are here to help!
 Because they are so versatile and plentiful I try to use them in all of my projects, especially posters.

-Using icons to create a whole new story is very powerful and will make people stop to learn more.
-Especially if they are passionate about conservation, or just love dolphins.
+Using icons to create a whole new story is powerful and will make people stop to learn more, especially if they are passionate about conservation or just love dolphins.

-In this creative poster example, there are A LOT of things going on.
 Multiple colors, fonts, words, and shapes come together to form a very interesting poster design.
-And there are hundreds of creative poster ideas just like this.
+And there are hundreds of creative poster ideas out there just like this.

-So if you’re thinking about taking a similar approach, I would recommend using a consistent margin width.
+So if you’re thinking about taking a similar approach for your inspirational poster or just want a creative look, I recommend using a consistent margin width.